nogibjj/ids706-mini-project-2/README.md

 This command runs all the unit tests and ensures that any changes made haven't introduced new issues.

 ## 🛠️ File Structure
-* src/main.py: Contains the primary function greet which returns a greeting message.
+* src/main.py: The central script housing functions such as read_dataset, generate_summary_statistics, and create_data_visualization.
+* src/winequality-red.csv: A dataset file utilized within the project.
-* tests/test_main.py: Holds unit tests for the greet function.
+* tests/test_main.py: Includes unit tests for the functions defined in main.py.
+* tests/test.csv: A CSV file used for testing purposes.
-* requirements.txt: Specifies the Python dependencies required for this project.
+* requirements.txt: Lists the Python dependencies necessary for this project.
-* .devcontainer: Configurations for the VS Code remote container development environment.
+* .devcontainer: Contains configurations for the VS Code remote container development setup.
-* .github/workflows/main.yml: Workflow definitions for Continuous Integration using GitHub Actions.
+* .github/workflows/main.yml: Describes the workflow procedures for Continuous Integration using GitHub Actions.

 ## ✨ Contributing
 1. Fork the repository.<br>